Texthead1/Runes/Docs/SkylanderFormat.md

 | 65 | Jeer: Tessa

 ### Vehicle Mod Flags

-For the first byte, the lower nibble (bits 0-3) represent an integer of the currently equipped performance mod.
-The upper nibble (bits 4-7) represent an integer of the currently equipped specialty mod.
-For both, 0 is the default, 1 is the first mod, 2 is the second mod, and 3 is the SuperCharged mod.

-The second byte is essentially the same thing, but just for the currently equipped horn.
-0 for default etc...

 * Performance Mod: `ModFlags & 0xF`
 * Specialty Mod: `(ModFlags >> 4) & 0xF`